 Through links with our local high schools, children in Upper Key Stage Two have opportunities to experience hands-on science lessons both in their own classroom and in laboratories to prepare and excite them for the transition to secondary education and beyond.

 At the start of each topic, teachers plan a pre-unit activity such as a mind-map or vocabulary grid to assess knowledge and skills.
-Children then show their learning from the unit in a post-task assessment.
+Knowledge organisers are also displayed in children’s books at the start of each topic and children highlight the ‘sticky knowledge’ they have accumulated throughout the unit at the end of each session.
+Children then show their learning from the unit in a post task assessment.
 Children’s work in science is assessed through teacher judgements as we observe children working scientifically, asking questions and through marking their written work.
 Teacher judgements for each child are then recorded on a science tracker to enable teachers to make accurate judgements at the end of each key stage.